The Ori Global Cloud (OGC) application orchestration platform is built on several core concepts, including:

 View our guide on Packages to understand how packages are created, configured and deployed on OGC.

-Deployments on OGC encapsulates all the information about a single deployment of a Package.
+Deployments on OGC encapsulate all the information about a single deployment of a Package.
 It involves deploying applications across K8 clusters matching the policies to handle workloads with ease.
 Deployment is organised into three parts: plans, statuses and workloads.
 During a deployment it is essential to keep track of all three elements to make sure that packages are correctly configured.

 Deployment Planning state is a vital preliminary state before the deployment transitions to other states.
 During planning, the OGC orchestrator evaluates the capabilities of available clusters against the requirements of a Deployment to produce a Plan.